Forest School Locations in Southeast Florida – in both Broward & Dade

-Broward – Bonnet House & Birch State Park, Fort Lauderdale Beach
+Broward – Bonnet House – Fort Lauderdale, Florida

 Travel to the forest by the sea…seek out history and adventure as you meander through the diverse and rich habitats hidden from view – from mangrove estuary to maritime hammock to freshwater pond to the sandy shore.
 Discover Natural Florida as you explore the corners of this rich and precious oasis – tucked away amid the hustle and bustle of Fort Lauderdale Beach.